 This guide is designed for faculty and staff at both two-year and four-year institutions that are implementing and scaling mathematics pathways based on DCMP principles.
 It offers a blueprint for implementation that spans four stages and ten essential actions.
 The stages frame the work so that different stakeholder groups understand how to plan and prepare to implement mathematics pathways at their individual institutions and how to monitor implementation efforts for continuous improvement.

 As seen in the graphic below, it is important to note that these stages and essential actions do not exist in isolation nor is the implementation process merely linear.
 Stages may overlap, and institutional circumstances may necessitate additional action to enact a stage.
 Further, some actions – Essential Actions 4, 5, and 8 – end for institutions after certain steps and activities are conducted; whereas, other actions – Essential Actions 1, 2, 3, 6, 7, 9, and 10 – are ongoing until normative practice is established.

 This comprehensive guide provides the most essential information and resources to begin and monitor implementation.
 It includes a collection of resources that can help build a customized implementation guide that reflects an institution’s specific needs.

 - Stages of implementation – one of several necessary operations required for successful mathematics pathways

 - Essential actions – key tasks that must be completed to realize the stage of implementation

 - Steps to fulfill actions – activities to achieve the action

 - Downloadable resources – tools and information to fulfill each action

-We recommend that institutional leadership teams read this guide in its entirety before implementing mathematics pathways and also to review additional information on the DCMP resource site.
+We recommend that institutional leadership teams review this online guide in its entirety before implementing mathematics pathways and also review additional information on the DCMP resource site.
 By providing an email address at the top left of the page, a user is able to save their progress, so that each time a user revisits the guide at a later date, progress can be continued from the last visit.